SkimaTalk Teacher Review: Is it An ESL Tutor Scam?

 If SkimaTalk isn’t for you, I have a long list of 15 ESL tutoring jobs you should check out!

-VIPKid is currently hiring ESL tutors and paying up to $21 an hour!
+A similar company called QKids is currently actively hiring and paying $20/HR!
 Make sure to check them out!

 SkimaTalk Teacher Requirements